 In this program I choose to explore love and strength; the positive energy that comes from dropping barriers and opening the heart.
 To me, this program is a reminder of the endurance and nourishing power of love, despite the presence of war.

-From the beauty and spiritual resilience explored in Marco Stroppa’s miniatures, to the lovely “games” of Kurtág’s Játékok, to the achingly beautiful poetry in the Ives, Cage, and Matthew Aucoin works, this repertoire explores a wide range of what is truly beautiful in the dynamic, delicate, deeply strong human spirit.
+From the beauty and spiritual resilience explored in Marco Stroppa’s miniatures, to the lovely “games” of Kurtág’s Játékok, to the achingly beautiful poetry in the Ives, Cage, and Matthew Aucoin works,this repertoire explores the depth of beauty and strength in the dynamic, delicate human spirit.

 Works to be included on “The Love We Are” include: